GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit_perturbed_data/check_univariate_dist.md

 The code below investigates how fitted model parameters and AIC-based choice of copula can change due to data perturbation.

-**Summary**: For the most part the changes to the model parameters are small (often < 1%), as compared with fitting the model to the un-perturbed data.
-However, we see that the maximum likelihood fit of the storm duration data is sensitive to data perturbation.

-Further, in some cases we find that the automatically chosen copula family differs randomly due to the perturbation.
-This reflects that multiple copula may fit the data quite well, and so have similar AIC values (close enough that the perturbation can change the optimal family).
-With the exception of the duration variable, there is usually one dominant family, with a few cases having other families.

-However, for duration, the automatically chosen copula varies more substantially, with both the Frank and Gaussian occurring often.
-This further suggests that our fit to the duration data is affected by the data discretization, to a greater extent than the other variables.

-In all cases, the most common family derived from the perturbed data is the same as the family selected for the original data.

 **Read the model results, and do some basic checks**

 ```r